Sorry, you need to enable JavaScript to visit this website.

 • Stress can cause the hormone cortisol to be released, leading to inflammation of the skin and acne.
 So try to avoid any stressful situations or environments where you can.

 • While the term ‘beauty sleep’ may not be backed by science, sleeping beautifully has its benefits.
 While you sleep your body delivers fluid to organs and tissues that need replenishing.
 While other excess fluids are removed.
 You also release human growth hormones while you sleep, which helps you produce collagen.
 This is the protein that helps make hair shiny, nails strong and skin glowing.
+Sleeping during pregnancy can be tricky, so follow our steps to a more comfortable night’s sleep.

-How to prevent pregnancy stretch marks
+How to avoid pregnancy stretch marks

 • Rub creams or oils on to your bump, breasts and hips every night.